 The following reports contain useful summaries of some interesting UK merger cases, and give a good feel for the issues which need to be considered by competition authorities when deciding whether or not to allow certain mergers to proceed.
 Both reports are on the CMA's website.

 - PricewaterhouseCoopers evaluated 10 Competition Commission merger cases and their report was published in March 2005.

 - Deloittes reviewed 10 post-Enterprise Act merger cases and their report was published in March 2009.

 Current and Recent Cases

-The proposed merger of two large mobile phone operators (Hutchison Whampoa-owned Three and O2) would reduce the number of such operators from four to three.
+The proposed merger of two large mobile phone operators (Hutchison Whampoa-owned Three and O2) would have reduced the number of such UK operators from four to three.
 (The others are BT-owned EE, incorporating Orange and T-Mobile, and Vodafone.)
-One would expect such a merger to lead to reduced competitive pressure and increased prices, as happened in Austria following a similar merger, so it would be surprising if the CMA were to allow the merger to proceed, but we shall see!
+One would expect such a merger to lead to reduced competitive pressure and increased prices, as happened in Austria following a similar merger, so it was not surprising that the European Commission refused to allow the merger to proceed.

 Across the Pond, the New York Times printed this interesting editorial in April 2017, following an ugly incident on a United Airlines flight: